Aywa Runtime Documentation

 Production readiness is explicit.

-Production startup should fail closed unless API auth, HTTPS public URL, Postgres, encryption key, Redis, S3 artifacts, and webhook signing are configured.
+Production startup fails closed unless API auth, HTTPS public URL, Postgres, encryption key, Redis, S3 artifacts, and webhook signing are configured.
 Health and readiness endpoints make that visible.

 Health